DevopsAde/Devops_Project/WEB STACK/README.md

 You see the text from the **`echo`** command i wrote to the index.html file, it basically means the Nginx site is working efficiently.

 ![Alt text](<Images/echo command works.png>)

+LEMP stack is fully configured.
+Next we create a PHP script to test that Nginx can handle **`.php`** files within websites

+## Testing PHP with Nginx